 Josh PayneAlan ChalmersRichard & Kate Dickson

 The highest poll of the day of any candidate was Richard Dickson who topped the tree in St John’s with 1,251 votes.
-His wife Kate headed the poll in Borrowell with 1,077 votes.
+His wife Kate didn’t do so bad either, topping Borrowell with 1,077.
 Alan Chalmers, who was elected to Borrowell in 2019, easliy retained his seat again.
 He was elected deputy Mayor for the forthcoming year.

 No Tories Left on Council

 For the first time since the town council was created in 1974, no Conservatives were left on the council.
-John Cooke lost his seat in Abbey, while Richard Spencer failed to retain his seat in St John’s.
+John Cooke lost his seat in Abbey, while Richard Spencer lost his seat in St John’s.

 Long standing member, Michael Coker M.B.E. aged 88, (pictured) did not put himself forward for re-election.
-He had been a district councillor since 1976 and then two lengthy stints as a town councillor from 1983 to 1995, then from 1996 to 2023.
-He has been Mayor three times.
-The 37-years he served on the town council is never likely to be beaten!
+He was first elected to the district council in 1976, but also did two lengthy stints on the town council from 1983 to 1995, and then from 1996 until this year.
+He also became a ‘Triple’ Mayor.
+The 39-years he served is never likely to be beaten!

 Voter ID Arrives